 The previous Garden Grove campus of Angeles College has operated under the approval of the Bureau for Private Postsecondary Education since December, 2011; since early 2014, the campus has relocated to the City of Industry located in the San Gabriel Valley.
 The Medical Assistant Program has been approved since June of 2011.
 The Massage Therapy Program has been approved since February of 2013.
-In the June of 2015, The Bachelor of Arts in Business Administration has been approved by ABHES.
+In the March of 2014 and June of 2015, The Bachelor of Science in Healthcare Administration and The Bachelor of Arts in Business Administration have been approved by ABHES respectively.
+The Master of Business Administration (MBA) has been approved since October of 2018.